Weekly skills information sheets go home on Monday, look for it in the blue folder.

+You received your username and password at the beginning of the year in the students’ blue folder.
 Make sure you are working in the First Grade field.
-There are tabs to the left, you want number 1 for first grade.
+There are tabs to the left.
+You want number 1 for first grade.

-Our school participates in IXL, a computer based Math program.
+Our school takes part in IXL, a computer-based Language Arts/Reading program.

-If your child is ever absent, their school work will be sent home for completion.
-(See the student/parent handbook for time frame.)
+If your child is ever absent, I will send their schoolwork home for completion.
+(See the student/parent handbook for the time frame.)

-If we are working on assignment in class and your child is unable to finish during school time for one reason or another, their work may be sent home for completion.
-Keep in mind that every attempt to complete this work will be made so that is does not need to go home.
+If we are working on an assignment in class and your child cannot finish during school time I may send their work home for completion.
+Keep in my that every attempt to complete this work will be made so that is need not go home.
 If your child is having difficulty understanding or grasping the assignment I will plan for extra time to work on the assignment/concept with your child.
-My hope is that you take notice that this assignment has come home for a reason.
+I hope that you take notice that this assignment has come home for a reason.
 Maybe you could talk to your child about why it came home.

 *Is it because they do not understand the concept and a conversation with you could better communicate that to me?

 *Is it because they were not on task during class?
-(Work habits could be discussed.)
+(Their work habits should be discussed.)

-There will be a few projects throughout the year, for example: a Personal Timeline project, Good Citizen Project, and a Ten Commandments project.
+There will be a few projects throughout the year that will be done at home.
+For example, a Personal Timeline Project, Good Citizens Project, Habitat Diorama, Ten Commandments Project, and more.

-If you have questions or concerns you may contact me at: email@example.com
+If you have questions, you may contact me at: email@example.com